Monster Hunter Wilds: Gameplay

 All 14 types of weapons from World return in Wilds, though new moves and actions have been introduced.
 The Slinger also returns in Wilds with new features added, allowing players to grab items from afar and trigger environmental hazards.
 The game features a "focus mode", enabling players to launch targeted attacks against specific body parts of a monster.
 Wounds on a monster can be further exploited to deal extra damage.
+Wounds are created by repeatedly striking a specific monster body part until visible scarring appears; once opened, wounds can be targeted using Focus Mode and destroyed with a Focus Strike — a powerful weapon-specific attack that deals greatly increased damage and staggers the monster.
 Monsters in the game will interact with each other, with predators hunting prey and certain monsters exhibiting herd behaviors to better protect themselves.
 Environmental factors such as weather and time of day influence monster behavior, with certain species appearing only under specific conditions.

 The game supports four-player cooperative multiplayer, though players who prefer to play solo can enlist the help of three support hunters controlled by artificial intelligence to aid them.
 As with World, a player can launch an SOS flare to bring either these live or computer-controlled allies to aid in the middle of a hunt.

 In a first for the series, the game supports cross platform play between the console and computer versions, allowing players on disparate gaming system to hunt together.
 The game includes an option for players with arachnophobia by replacing models of spider-like creatures with amorphous blobs, though this does not apply to large monsters, such as Nerscylla.